sebdah/vim-delve/README.md

 Commands
 --------

-- `DlvToggleBreakpoint` - Toggle a breakpoint at the current line.
-- `DlvClearBreakpoints` - Clear all the breakpoints in the buffer.
+- `DlvClearAll` - Clear all the breakpoints and tracepoints in the buffer.
 - `DlvDebug` - Run `dlv debug` for the current session.
 Use this to test `main` packages.
 - `DlvTest` - Run `dlv test` for the current session.
 Use this to debug non-`main` packages.
+- `DlvToggleBreakpoint` - Toggle a breakpoint at the current line.
+- `DlvToggleTracepoint` - Toggle a tracepoint at the current line.

 Configuration
 -------------